51zero/eel-sdk/README.md

 Eel is a small toolkit for moving data between file formats and databases, when that data will comfortably fit into memory.
 No distributed programming here!
 Eel wraps the client libraries available for the many "big data" formats/stores, and uses those to convert into an intermediate format called a 'Frame'.
 Frames can be mapped, filtered, joined, etc, then persisted back out.

+### Example Use Cases

-A great use case is merging many parquet files into a single file.
+* A great use case is merging many parquet files into a single file.
 This functionality is not hard to write.
 You could make a parquet reader, a parquet writer, read -> write loop, close.
-But its 10 lines of code, when it should be as simple as "from" -> "to".
+But its 25 lines of code, when it should be as simple as "from" -> "to".
 Eel does this.

+* Reading from a kafka queue directly into parquet/hive/etc

+* Coalescing spark output

+* Dumping data from JDBC into Hadoop

 ### Examples